 But this actually isn’t what was concluded.
 The researchers said that, based on the 12 studies they had looked at, there wasn’t strong enough evidence to cut back your processed and red meat consumption.

 That’s fair.
-They didn’t look at the role of mTOR in cancer spread or glutamine as a fuel for cancer cells, or that there’s a world of difference between organic red meat with its high levels of anti cancer CLA and common ,mass-market, highly injected beef.
+They didn’t look at the role of mTOR in cancer spread or glutamine as a fuel for prostate cancer, or that there’s a world of difference between organic red meat with its high levels of anti-cancer Conjugated Linoleic Acid and common ,mass-market, highly injected beef.

 I’m not exactly sure how they got to the last thought which was that advising the man who goes to the Greasy spoon Café for his eggs, sausage and bacon every morning that it is the ‘right approach’ though.

 But this highlights a much greater issue in science.

 First, the researchers choose a number of studies they think best fit the issue.
 Other researchers might choose other studies.

 Secondly, the researchers draw their conclusions – their views, their interpretations.

 Thirdly, the Media write sensationalist headlines and potty presenters start saying “Well I told you there was nothing wrong with eating meat.
 I’ve done it for years and look at me”.
 For me this just highlights how non-science overcomes true science.